 FYI: We cover the topic of Dental Sedation Methods here.

 The fee associated with a patient’s work is typically determined by two primary factors:

 - The percentage of the jawbone that’s treated. – For billing purposes, this is typically referenced in terms of quadrants (upper left, lower right, etc…).

 (For insurance purposes, the definition of treating a quadrant is sometimes met when just 4 tooth spaces have been treated.
 A quadrant has 8 teeth or tooth spaces in total.)

 - When/how the procedure is performed. – Either in association with tooth extractions or as a stand-alone procedure.
 Stand-alone cases can be expected to cost 50% more.

 How is the alveoloplasty procedure performed?

-Your dentist will need to anesthetize (numb up) the bone and overlying gum tissue in the region where the alveoloplasty will be performed.
+Your dentist will need to anesthetize (numb up) the bone and overlying gum tissue in the region where your procedure will be performed.
 In the case where it is combined with tooth extractions, the anesthetic given for their removal may already be all that is required.

-2) Exposing the bone.
+2) Exposing the jawbone ridge.